sahil7272p/Hospital-Management-Software/README.md

 📜 License
 All Rights Reserved
-© 2025 Sahil
+© 2025 Saksham

 This software and its source code are proprietary and confidential.
 No part of this project may be copied, distributed, modified, or reused without the prior written permission of the author.

 ⚠️ Important Notes
 👉 This is proprietary software
 👉 Do not use or distribute without permission
-👉 All rights are reserved and protected by law
+👉 All rights reserved and legally protected
-👉 Contact me directly for collaboration or permission
+👉 Contact me for collaboration or permission requests